mulshankar/CarND-MPC-Project/README.md

 ```
 ## Closure

 A Model Predictive Controller was implemented on a self driving car for navigating around the Udacity provided test track.
 The gains were tuned in order to maximize speed across the track.
 The car top speed was around 45 mph.
-The car navigated very well within the test track without going into the curbs under all circumstances.
+The car navigated very well within the test track without going off the curbs under all circumstances.
+Multiple laps yielded the same result thus verifying repeatability.